What Does Vegetarianism mean in 2020

 You would also end your contribution through dietary choices to depleting rainforests, eroding topsoil, world hunger, and global warming, while standing for cleaner air, cleaner water in aquifers, rivers, lakes, and oceans, cleaner drinking water, the humane treatment of animals and humans, and the health of any number of species and the planet too.

 Would you want to hear about it?
 Moreover, would you be interested in knowing that millions—and a growing number—of people in our country and around the world are choosing this diet and lifestyle right now, and for the very reasons just pointed out?

 One of the few foods classified as a “superfood”, coconut oil has a unique combination of fatty acids which can have a very positive effect on your overall health.

 Coconut oil is high in healthy saturated fats that are different from other fats in your daily diet.
 The saturated fats in coconut oil can actually help you burn fat and also improve your brain power by providing it with quick energy.
 They also can help reduce your risk of heart disease by raising the good HDL cholesterol in your blood.

 Most fatty acids are called long-chain triglycerides whereas the fatty acids in coconut oil are medium chain triglycerides (MCTs).
-When consumed, MCTs goes straight to the liver where they are used as a quick source of energy or turned into ketones.
+When consumed, MCTs go straight to the liver where they are used as a quick source of energy or turned into ketones.

-Research shows that ketones can have powerful effects on the brain and can also treat epilepsy, alzheimer’s and other brain related conditions.
+Research shows that ketones can have powerful effects on the brain and can also treat epilepsy, Alzheimer's and other brain related conditions.